r-giskard-reventlov/address-book/README.md

 The server is run on `localhost:8080` so please make sure this port is unused.

+## Configuration

+The address book stores details in a sqlite database which can be configured in the `config.py` file by setting the `SQLALCHEMY_DATABASE_URI` value to a valid path.

 ## Running

 To run the server call the python script run.py